Sheppard East LRT: Economic benefits

 There has been an ongoing discussion as to economic benefits of Toronto's different rapid transit choices, including the benefits of building an LRT along Sheppard.
 The Toronto Star reported on the views of Andre Sorensen, who compared the likely economic stimulus of building an LRT along Sheppard, with the likely economic benefits of building Mayor John Tory's Smart Track surface subway, or building the 7 km extension of the TTC's heavy rail system from Kennedy Station to Sheppard.
 Sorenson, a University of Toronto Scarborough professor of Human Geography, had recently published a paper on this topic.
 His team concluded that not only would the $1 billion provide more economic stimulus per dollar than the other two more expensive routes, but that it would provide more economic benefits in absolute terms.
 Sorenson also asserted that, in addition to being cheaper, and providing more economic benefits, the Sheppard LRT could be completed years earlier than the other two routes, and that, unlike the other two routes, its entire capital cost would be funded by the province, not by the City of Toronto.

 Operations

-Metrolinx has projected that the LRT will see 3,000 riders per hour in the peak direction by 2031.
-A Toronto Star report has estimated annual operating and maintenance costs to be $38.1 million in 2025, before deducting fare revenue and costs saved by eliminating parallel bus service.
+Metrolinx had projected that the LRT would see 3,000 riders per hour in the peak direction by 2031.
+A Toronto Star report had estimated annual operating and maintenance costs to be $38.1 million in 2025, before deducting fare revenue and costs saved by eliminating parallel bus service.

-According to the TTC, the six bus routes that serve Sheppard Ave between Don Mills and Morningside average 35,800 riders per weekday.
-The TTC is forecasting 17 million annual riders on the Sheppard East LRT upon completion.
+According to the TTC, the six bus routes that serve Sheppard Ave between Don Mills and Morningside averaged 35,800 riders per weekday.
+The TTC had forecast 17 million annual riders on the Sheppard East LRT upon completion.